 The azure blue lake playing a game of thrones as sunrays change their course of the daily path.
-Pangong Lake is situated about 220 KM away from downtown Leh, capital of Ladakh, in the Indian state of Jammu & Kashmir.
-The Lake is also known as Pangong Tso.
+Pangong Lake is situated about 150 KM away from downtown Leh, capital of Ladakh, the newly formed union territory of India.
+The Lake is also known as Pangong Tso in local dialect.

 Featured as an exotic destination in many Bollywood movies (rumor suggests even GOT or Game of Thrones movie was shot here during April of 2018), Pangong Tso displays the untouched Himalayas at its best!
 We were staying at Leh and visiting Hemis Monastery for Naropa festival.
 However, no visit to Ladakh will ever be complete without visiting this iconic lake!

 Read More – Naropa Festival at the Hemis Monastery

 Pangong Tso: The Beautiful Pangong Lake in Ladakh

 A huge saline water lake remains frozen during the bitter winter that reigns on Ladakh for the larger part of the year; Pangong Lake showcases many shades of blue.
 However, from April end to early September, you may get lucky and find the lake at her azure best!
 Two-thirds of the lake falls under Tibetan plateau, now within the Chinese international border.
 The remaining of the one-third waterbody falls under Indian territory.
 Since it is close to the international and disputed border, expect a lot of army tanks and camps.
 The Indo-Sino war of the 1960s had army tank scaling up the pristine landscape and leading to a lot of bloodsheds.
 I wonder how & why!